rabarberpie/grit/README.md

 grit <grit-options> foreach <bash-command-line>
 ```

 bash-command-line should be a single quoted argument.
-If not quoted, all arguments will be passed on, but below special environment variables are not available.
+If not quoted, all arguments will be passed on, but environment variables may be not available as expected.

 Below environment variables are available to the bash command: